 The Bay House

 With uninterrupted views over Princess Royal Harbour and two breezy balconies made for wine o’clock, The Bay House is beachy luxury at its best.
-Inside it’s all soft neutrals, timber tones and sunlight pouring through every window — pure serenity.
-There’s a king suite upstairs, a queen downstairs, and enough outdoor space for BBQs, firepit hangs, and moonlit chats.
-Perfect for a stylish weekend escape with your favourite people.
+Inside it’s all soft neutrals, timber textures and sunlight pouring through every window—pure coastal serenity.
+There’s a king suite upstairs, a queen downstairs, and plenty of beautifully styled space to stretch out.
+Outside, there’s a BBQ, firepit and room for moonlit chats under the stars.
+Perfect for a stylish weekend escape with your most-loved people.

 BIG4 Middleton Beach Holiday Park